Robinhood UK FAQ | Robinhood

 Who can have a Robinhood account in the UK?

-To apply for a Robinhood account, you’ll need to meet the following requirements:
+To apply for a Robinhood UK brokerage account and stocks & shares ISA, you’ll need to meet the following requirements:

 • Be 18 years or older